How To Find Your Next Travel Destination—Without Google

 I’m a sucker for unassuming places.
-Maybe it was because growing up my parents preferred road trips as our way of travel, even when this meant spending more than twenty hours in the car with four children—and a dog.
+Maybe it was because growing up my parents preferred road trips as our way of travel, even when this meant spending more than 20 hours in the car with four children—and a dog.

 My siblings and I were privileged enough to see a lot of the western United States during our younger years.
 Not the big cities and tourist attractions, but the in-between places, the bygone towns situated smack dab in the middle of nowhere.
 It was almost as if they magically appeared, revealing themselves only to travelers with wide enough eyes.